Skip to main content

 The CI pipeline automatically validates:

-• All commit messages follow conventional commit format
+• Commit messages — must follow conventional commit format

 Make sure all commits in your PR follow the conventional commit format before creating the pull request.